GoogleCloudPlatform/pbmm-on-gcp-onboarding/docs/google-cloud-onboarding.md

 - billing data is on a 24h refresh cycle

 ## References
-- Deleting an organization resource https://cloud.google.com/resource-manager/docs/creating-managing-organization
+- Deleting an organization resource [https://cloud.google.com/resource-manager/docs/creating-managing-organization](https://cloud.google.com/resource-manager/docs/creating-managing-organization#deleting_an_organization_resource )
 - Delete your organization's Google Account https://support.google.com/a/answer/9468554?hl=en
 ## Example Organization Deletion
 There are two organizations involved in this use case - the org under deletion gcp...network and the org holding the billing id gcp...network.

+We will need to delete the super admin reference to the org under deletion that may still may be associated as a billing account administrator on the organization holding the billing account this is step 2 in the "[creating-managing-organization](https://cloud.google.com/resource-manager/docs/creating-managing-organization#deleting_an_organization_resource )" section

 ### Scenario 1:
 historical billing - org still up - org BAA still associated (normal scenario)